-Whatever the recipe, we love a bit of customisation, and this one is no different.
-We pride ourselves for trying things out in our kitchen, and this experimentation was great, here’s what we found;
+Whatever the recipe, we love a bit of customization, and this one is no different.
+We pride ourselves on trying things out in our kitchen, and this experimentation was incredible; here’s what we found;

 - Spice infusion: Add a pinch of cayenne pepper or cinnamon to the melted chocolate for a spicy or warm flavor twist.